syko/VSCodeLogMagic/README.md

 ### Log Quickly

-Quickly log variables with a keyboard shortcut.
+Log variables on the current line with a keyboard shortcut.

 Just hit `alt+j` and let LogMagic do the work.